The positive association between a soccer ball and a goal post has existed for hundreds of years.

 The mathematical justification

-In order to find out how many soccer balls can fit into a soccer goal; we need to look at the size of each variable in isolation before theoretically merging the two components together.
+In order to find out how many great soccer balls can fit into a soccer goal; we need to look at the size of each variable in isolation before theoretically merging the two components together.

 So, here goes…